Have you ever stumbled upon a life-changing article that just blew your mind?

-Mentally strong people don’t seek others’ approval, nor do they attempt to please everyone.
+Mentally strong people don’t seek validation from others or attempt to appease everyone.

 6. They Don’t Fear Taking Calculated Risks

-Fear determines whether we live or merely exist.
+Fear can dictate whether we thrive or merely survive.

-They weigh up options carefully and take calculated risks.
+They carefully evaluate their options and take calculated risks.

 7. They Don’t Dwell on the Past